takanory/slides/20200510pyconhk/PITCHME.md

 ## History of PyCon JP 🇯🇵

 Note:
-* Firts, I'd like to introduce the history of PyCon JP
+* First, I'm going to talk about the history of PyCon JP

 +++

 ## 2010: Before PyCon JP

-* 4 Pythonistas attended PyCon APAC in SG
+* first PyCon APAC in SG
+  * 4 Pythonistas from Japan
   * Yasushi Masuda, Manabu Terada, Ian Lewis, Iqbal Abdullah
-* They met first time
+* They met first time and enjoyed
 * "We'd like to hold PyCon in Japan!"

 Note:
 * The story goes back to 2010.
+* Singapore hosted the first PyCon APAC,
-* 4 Pythonistas attended PyCon APAC in Singapore from Japan
+  * 4 Pythonistas attended the conference from Japan
-* They met for the first time in Singapore
+* They met for the first time, and they enjoyed first PyCon
 * When they came back to Japan, they think "We'd like to hold PyCon in Japan".

 +++